gmart009/run_analysis/CodeBook.md

-#Data Transformation for tidy data set
+Data Transformation for tidy data set

-The tidy data set was derived from the following steps:
+The tidy data set was derived from the following steps

 1. open the following files from the source data set
 a. test data set
 b. test data set labels